gkarwchan/hugoblogsource/content/posts/2023_10_27_OAuth_OpenID_AuthenticationFlow_In_Plain_English.md

 | Native mobile APP | the Authorization Code Flow with Proof Key for Code Exchange (PKCE) |

 ## Conclusion
-Hopefully I was able to explain these technical terms and technologies in simple plain English.
+Hopefully I was able to explain these technical terms and technologies in simple plain Engligh.